anoland/pulumi-provider-example/README.md

    - rename folders in `provider/cmd` to `pulumi-resource-{NAME}`
    - replace dependencies in `provider/go.mod` to reflect your repository name
    - find and replace all instances of `provider-boilerplate` with the `NAME` of your provider.
-   - find and replace all instances of the boilerplate `abc` with the `ORG` of your provider.
+   - find and replace all instances of the boilerplate `anoland` with the `ORG` of your provider.
    - replace all instances of the `github.com/pulumi/pulumi-provider-boilerplate` repository with the `REPOSITORY` location

 #### Build the provider and install the plugin